Braingeneers-Education/WetAI-Perceptron/README.md

 - Learn the theory behind perceptrons and how they function.
 - Explore practical examples and applications of perceptrons.
 - Engage in hands-on exercises to solidify your understanding.
-- Have the opportunity to test your knowledge through interactive quizzes.
+- Have the opportunity to test your knowledge through interactive homework assignments.

 ## How to Use This Repository